Salomea Kempner

 Salomea Kempner (1880–1940?) was a Polish psychoanalyst, assistant physician at the Cantonal Insane Asylum in Rheinau, Switzerland.

 Life

-Salomea Kempner was from Plock, Poland.
+Salomea Kempner was from Płock, Poland.
 In 1921 she moved to Vienna, and in June 1922 was elected a member of the Vienna Psychoanalytic Society.
 In 1923 she moved to Berlin, where she worked at the Berlin Polyclinic, and became a member of the Berlin Psychoanalytic Society in January 1925.
 In 1935 she and Philipp Sarasin, with whom she had a longstanding relationship, visited Freud together.
 She became a training analyst in 1936.
 She supervised the training of Adelheid Koch.
 She continued conducting psychoanalytic control sessions in her apartment until 1937, but disappeared without trace in the Warsaw Ghetto.